sitewhere/sitewhere.github.io/hardware/android/android.md

 > The MQTT library requires network access, so make sure to add the necessary permissions.
 The Android manifest shown later in the document provides an example of doing this.

-## Getting Started with a New SiteWhere Android Project
+## Create a SiteWhere Android Project
 If you have not already done so, download and install the [Android ADT Bundle](http://developer.android.com/sdk/installing/bundle.html) which includes the Android Eclipse development environment and SDK.
 The Android documentation includes detailed